Women in International Security and Cyberspace Fellowship

 Background information

 The Women in International Security and Cyberspace (WIC) Fellowship, also known as Women in Cyber Fellowship, aims to address the need for a greater proportion of representation from women at the United Nations negotiations concerning cyberspace.
-The fellowship is jointly organized and sponsored by the Governments of Australia, Canada, the Netherlands, New Zealand, the United Kingdom, the United States, and Germany.
+The fellowship is jointly organized and sponsored by the Governments of Australia, Canada, Germany, the Netherlands, New Zealand, the United Kingdom, and the United States.

-The WIC aims to ensure equal and effective representation of women diplomats from all regions in United Nations cyber negotiations.
+The WiC Fellowship has become a transformative force in advancing gender inclusivisty in global cyber diplomacy as it aims to ensure equal and effective representation of women diplomats from all regions in United Nations cyber negotiations.
 The program seeks to develop cyber governance capacities, providing access to workshops and training as well as direct support to Fellows for their participation in UN First and Third Committee processes.

-The current edition of the Fellowship runs in support of the 2021-2025 Open-Ended Working Group on Developments in the Field of Information and Telecommunications in the Context of International Security (OEWG) in the UN First Committee and the Ad-Hoc Committee Elaborate a Comprehensive International Convention on Countering the Use of Information and Communications Technologies for Criminal Purposes (AHC) in the UN Third Committee.
+The current edition of the Fellowship has successfully empowered over 110 women from 55 underrepresented, small, and developing states to shape critical UN cyber negotiations such as the 2021-2025 Open-Ended Working Group (OEWG) on the Security of and in the Use of Information and Communications Technologies (ICT) in the UN First Committee and the Ad Hoc Committee (AHC) to Elaborate a Comprehensive International Convention on Countering the Use of Information and Communications Technologies for Criminal Purposes in the UN Third Committee.

 Added value of the Project